AY2526S1-CS2103T-T15-4/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2b.
-The input format for name, company or contact info is invalid.
+The input format for one or more of fields are invalid.

     * 2b1.
 Wi-Find shows an error message.

       Use case ends.

 * 2c.
-The contact already exists (duplicate name or contact number).
+The contact already exists (duplicate contact number or email).

     * 2c1.
+Wi-Find warns and asks for confirmation from user to proceed with adding contact.
+    * 2c2.
+User confirms.
+    * 2c3.
+Wi-Find adds the new contact.
-Wi-Find shows an error message.
+    * 2c4.
+Wi-Find displays a success message.

       Use case ends.

 **Use case: UC02 - Delete a contact**

+**Preconditions: There exists at least one person in the list**

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. Wi-Find shows a list of contacts
+2. Wi-Find shows a list of contacts.
-3. User requests to delete a specific contact in the list
+3. User requests to delete a specific contact in the list.
-4. Wi-Find deletes the contact
+4. Wi-Find deletes the contact.
+5. Wi-Find shows a success message.

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.

-    There is no contact to delete.
-Use case ends.

 * 3a.
 The given identifier is invalid (no contact found).